 New London’s first residents were General George B. and Mary Sargent, who built a home at Fortieth Avenue East and London Avenue (today’s London Road).
 Sargent, Cooke’s agent in Duluth, purchased all of New London from McCulloch following the Financial Panic of 1873 (caused by the failure of Cooke’s bank) which paralyzed development for the next ten years.
 George Sargent died in 1875 while on business in Germany.

-In 1892 Duluth attempted to annex the Village of Lakeside, including Lester Park, which had become another “streetcar suburb,” but the city would have to make the village a promise.
-More than a few of Lakeside’s Protestant leaders were involved in the growing Prohibition movement, and when it became a city the charter prohibited the sale or manufacture of alcohol within its borders.
-When Lakeside joined Duluth, the city had to make a promise, and it did so with this piece of state legislation:
+On January 1, 1893 Duluth annexed the Lakeside, and Lakeside and Lester Park then became Duluth neighborhoods.
+But to do so, the city would have to make ta promise.
+More than a few of Lakeside’s Protestant leaders were involved in the growing Temperance movement, and when it became a city the charter prohibited the sale or manufacture of alcohol within its borders.
+When Lakeside joined Duluth, the city had to abide to follow those regulations, and it did so with this piece of state legislation:

 The common council of the city of Duluth is hereby prohibited from ever granting any license to sell or dispose of any wines, spirituous or malt liquors within the limits of the territory hereby constituted as the city of Lakeside, after the same shall have been annexed to the said city of Duluth in accordance with the provisions of this act.

 Efforts to overturn the law began in the early 1970s and lasted until 2015.
 In 2016 Lakeside and Lester Park opened to liquor sales.
 Read about the efforts to repeal the law between 1973 and 2016 here.